RanggaBS/bully-scripting/docs/02-dsl-reference/global-functions/CreateThread.md

 ## Parameters

-- `func` - _`function`_ - The function to run in the thread.
+- `func` - _`function|string`_ - The function to run in the thread.
 If a string is provided, it refers to a function in the current script's environment.
-- `...`: _`any`_ - Optional.
-Additional arguments to pass to the thread function when it starts.
+- `...`: _`any`_ - (Optional) Additional arguments to pass to the thread function when it starts.
 These can be any Lua values, such as numbers, strings, tables, etc.

 ## Return Values